9oelM/9oelM.github.io/content/blog/2023-10-26-zklend-protocol-review/index.md

 ---
-title: "Intro to DeFi lending protocols, with zklend as an example"
+title: "Technical intro to DeFi lending protocols, with zklend as an example"
 date: "2023-10-26T09:00:00.009Z"
 tags: ["blockchain", "dev"]
 tab: "post"